The Junior Varsity: Biography

 The Junior Varsity finished recording their third LP at the conclusion of their December 2006 tour with labelmates Bayside.
 This album, entitled Cinematographic, was released by Victory Records on June 19, 2007.
-The Song "The Sky!" was released on "Oven Fresh" on Fuse from their latest effort called Cinematographic.
+The song "The Sky!" was released on "Oven Fresh" on Fuse from their latest effort called Cinematographic.

+The stop motion animation music video for "The Sky!" was created by the company that animated and produced Robot Chicken on Adult Swim of Cartoon Network.
+It featured a man in a house that was falling through the sky going through the motions of life.
+While a cloud version of the band hypnotized him from the outside finally lured him out into the tumbling abyss as he became one of them.

 In August 2007, they were set to tour with Permanent Me and Scenes from a Movie.
 Soon before the tour started, rumors about Asa Dawson leaving the band were confirmed, and The Junior Varsity left the tour.
 The JV did play a show at the Rock n Roll Hall of Fame without Dawson.
-The vocalist/ bass player at this show was Brandon Carnes who used to be the frontman for Midnight Fall, a band from Springfield, Illinois.
+The vocalist/bass player at this show was Brandon Carnes who used to be the frontman for Midnight Fall, a band from Springfield, Illinois.
 On October 21, 2007, Andy Wildrick announced that the group would be going on indefinite hiatus, and that the band members would be going to college but may do occasional one-off shows locally in Illinois.
 On December 28, The Junior Varsity had their official farewell show at Club Chrome in Springfield, Illinois, with opening bands The Graduate, Wise & Burn, and Greenwood.
 The full lineup performed that evening for the first time since Summerfest.

-Andy Wildrick is currently performing as the touring guitarist for David Cook, winner of American Idol season 7.
+Andy Wildrick went on to tour with The Dear Hunter for several years and then went on to tour with David Cook, winner of American Idol Season 7.

 Recent news

 On July 30, 2010, The JV played a reunion show in Springfield, Illinois, at the Dublin Pub.
 The band Park also reunited at that show.
-The next day Nick Dodson sent a Facebook message to many of the people who attended the show thanking the fans.
+The next day, Nick Dodson sent a Facebook message to many of the people who attended the show thanking the fans.
 He also said to keep an eye out for more shows in the winter.

 In the summer of 2016, the band planned The Junior Varsity 2016 Reunion Tour, a short four-city tour for September, 2016.
 The initial show was in Bloomington, Illinois, on September 1, 2016 and the tour also included dates in Chicago, Springfield, and St. Louis.

+In the summer of 2022, TJV sold out a show in Bloomington, Illinois at music venue nightshop and the next night headlined Downhome music festival in Springfield, Illinois.